What is Customer Retention Rate in B2B SaaS

 Let’s break this down in simpler terms.

-What is Customer Retention Rate in Layman’s Terms?
+What is the Customer Retention Rate in Layman’s Terms?

 Retention means keeping something.

-Now, customer retention rate is about keeping customers coming back to do more business with you.
+Now, customer retention rate is about keeping existing customers coming back to do more business with you.

 Imagine you run a lemonade stand.
 Every day, some people buy your lemonade.